wadewegner/wadewegner.github.com/_posts/2018-01-02-using-salesforce-dx-with-trailhead.md

 3. Install the package into your scratch org: `sfdx force:package:install -i 04t36000000i5UM --wait 100`

 That's it!
 Now all the required schema and dependencies are in your scratch org.

+### Exporting and importing data

+A few of the challenges will verify that you've created data in the TPO.
+Now, of course you could open the TPO and manually enter the data it's looking for.
+But where's the fun in that?
+Instead, do it in your scratch org, export it, and then import it into your TPO.

+This is a great way to discover some of the useful data import/export commands in the CLI.

+1. Open your scratch org and enter your data.
+Yes, you can do this through other tools, but let's face it: the app you've built is likely the best interace for creating your data.

+2. Use the CLI to write a query that will grab the data you added: `sfdx force:data:soql:query -q "SELECT Waypoint_Name__c FROM Waypoints__c"`.
+Ensure you get the data you're expecting.

+3. Export to JSON files and store in your project (other developers on your team will appreciate you doing this; trust me): `sfdx force:data:tree:export -q "SELECT Waypoint_Name__c FROM Waypoints__c" -p -d data`.
+Notice it's the same query as before.
+Also, we're using a plan definition file and exporting it into the `data` folder.

+4. Now, import the data into your TPO: `sfdx force:data:tree:import -p data/Waypoint__c-plan.json -u tpo`.
+This will create the records in our TPO without you having to do it manually.

+Pretty slick.

 ## Wrap it up